khushj007/Emotion-Detection/readme.md

 # Emotion Detection

 This application predicts your emotions using live feed from your local computer webcam.
-For this app, I have developed several Convolutional Neural Networks (CNNs) from scratch and selected the one with the highest accuracy.
+For this app, I have developed several Convolutional Neural Networks (CNNs) from scratch and selected the one with the best performance.

 # About Data